Welding processes for pipeline repairs

 Switching to wire processes

 Understanding the best practices for welding in-service pipelines can help optimize results.
-But companies should also consider more holistic changes to processes and equipment that can also save time and money while maintaining high weld quality.
+Companies should also consider more holistic changes to processes and equipment to save time and money while maintaining high weld quality.

 It’s becoming more common — and even a mandate on some jobsites — for contractors to switch from traditional stick welding to wire welding processes for new pipeline construction, though the process change has been slower to take hold for in-service repair work since many of those jobs are one-off projects.